 There is only an occasional waymark, but the farmers and cows use this trail, so it was easy to stay on the tractor lanes.

-12.75 kilometers a few meters after the crossroad there is a fountain.
+A few meters after the crossroad there is a fountain.
 The water is potable, cold and fresh!

 The downhill was brutal on the legs and knees, and we made for slow time through here!
 I would pause and rest and try to baby my left knee that was starting to ache!